 Most locations are offering many services via appointment.
 Please contact your local branch or check here.

-While all cards, due dates and holds have been extended, it’s possible you will receive an automated message from the system via email.
-Please disregard any overdue notices until we reopen to the public.
-If you have a problem with your account, please contact email@example.com.
+While there are no overdue fines at this time, it’s possible you will receive an automated message from the system via email.
+Please disregard any overdue notices.
+If you have a problem with your account, please contact firstname.lastname@example.org.

 Curbside Pickup Service and Books By Mail are now available.